stawkey/leyndell/README.md

     npm run dev
     ```

-Once both frontend and backend servers are running, you should be able to access the application in your browser (usually at `http://localhost:5173`).
+Once both frontend and backend servers are running, you should be able to access the website in your browser at `http://localhost:5173`.